DanielRotenberg/You-Dont-Know-JS/get-started/ch2.md

 }
 ```

-The `myBirthday` constant is not allowed to be re-assigned.
+The `birthday` constant is not allowed to be re-assigned.

 `const` declared variables are not "unchangeable", they just cannot be re-assigned.
 It's ill-advised to use `const` with object values, because those values can still be changed even though the variable can't be re-assigned.
 This leads to potential confusion down the line, so I think it's wise to avoid situations like: